Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 * In the network in job function, each variable is corresponding to a sub-directory.

-* All sub-directories above have an `out` document.
-It stores the parameters of network in binary form. `out` is the default file name.
-We can change that by `variable op` in the network.
+* In each of the subdirectories, there are `out` and `meta` files where `out` stores the values of the network parameters in binary form and `meta` stores the network structure information in text form.

 * `Snapshot_done` is an empty folder.
 If it exists, it means that the network training has been finished.